 - How you will conduct training for all staff involved in or interacting with the service

-- If using tele-triage at the entrance of the emergency department, where to install clear signage and marked paths for patients — where to go, tasks they need to do, where to wait, how to social distance
+- Where to install signage and clearly marked paths for patients when using tele-triage at the entrance of the emergency department — where to go, tasks they need to do, where to wait, how to social distance

 - What your requirements are and how you will handle informed consent